strauchlab/two-state-stabilization/README.md

 The script takes as input an external file containing all arguments needed for running it.
 An example of this external file is found at */example/7.filter_prefusion/alanine-scanning-based_approach/7_arg_hmpv*

 > [!NOTE]
-> All pdbs with improved prefusion energy are transferred to a "selection_pre_E" folder, created within the prefusion results folder.
+> All PDBs with improved prefusion energy are transferred to a "selection_pre_E" folder, created within the prefusion results folder.

 ### 8. Identify sequences where prefusion improved and postfusion got worse.